Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 You might be entitled to the following monetary damages in addition to those described above:

-Mullen & Mullen Law Firm has utilized a Life Care Planner on 18-wheeler accident cases in the past.
-We front the cost of this expert’s report if you have sustained life-altering injuries and will need life-long accommodation.
+Mullen & Mullen Law Firm frequently uses life care planners on 18-wheeler accident and commercial cases.
+We front the cost of the expert report if you have sustained life-altering injuries and will need life-long accommodation.

 Pain, Suffering, Mental Anguish & Impairment